ANIMAL'S NAME: Simba

 Please DO NOT feed any industry food no matter what people tell you.
 It is all garbage and will not help the body heal.

-And NO free-feeding ever.
-Meal times should be 12 hours apart, s the body may work on digestion and detoxing the hours in between.
+And please NO free-feeding ever.
+Meal times should be 12 hours apart, so the body may work on digestion and detoxing the hours in between.
+However, if your cat tells you they need food, listen to them please.
+They know.

 When one is helping another heal a body, everything matters about what the body is doing.
 Dandruff, hair loss, plaque on teeth, what is the body saying?
 Apart from the pancreas stating the obvious.
 Log all this information against a 24-hour clock daily.
 Emotional and physical and behavioural, all tell a story.
 Everything is tied together to provide a full picture about how the being is doing inside.